 The key word in each of these passages is the Hebrew word ‘shuwb‘ .
 This word is important because of the conditions in Jacob’s vow we find in Genesis 28:20 states,“If God will be with me, and keep me in this way that I am going, and give me bread to eat and clothing to put on, so that I come back (shuwb) to my father’s house in peace, then the LORD shall be my God.”

-The “return” (shuwb) of Jacob to the promised land was part of Jacob’s vow and an integral part of his condition to tithe.
+Israel’s safety and well being were all in jeopardy as long as they did not honor God’s request to return back to him.
+The “return” (shuwb) of Jacob to the promised land was part of his vow and an integral part of his condition to tithe.
 This is why we see that Israel never tithed when they were outside of the promised land.
 The tithing vow was no longer binding as long as they did not have possession of the Holy land.
 This wasn’t because they didn’t have access to the crops or animals; Israel could have still given a tithe of the cattle they had in foreign lands, but because of the conditions of Jacob’s vow they were not required to.

 The Conditions of a Vow